CLICK IMAGE TO ENLARGE (+)

 Salts (from fumes) can and will accumulate at the bus bar/hook interface.
 These salts can actually build to the point of breaking the electrical circuit.
 Set up a maintenance schedule to clean contacts regularly.

 The function of the electrocleaner is to prepare the part for steps to come.
-Table III provides general electrocleaning current density and time guidelines for a variety of metals, while Table IV presents an "ideal" preplate electrocleaning process.
+Table III provides general electrocleaning current density and time guidelines for a variety of metals.
+(The more exotic alloys being used by automotive, aircraft and space manufacturing should include input from a metallurgist.)
+Table IV presents an “ideal” preplate electrocleaning process.

 Cleaning includes activating the part’s surface, which is usually done by using reverse-current electrocleaning (the work is made anodic).
 The terms “anodic” and “reverse” clean are often used interchangeably.